Underpin-WP/decision-list-loader/readme.md

-# Underpin Script Loader
+# Underpin decision list Loader

-Loader That assists with adding scripts to a WordPress website.
+Loader That assists with adding decision lists to a WordPress website.

 ## Installation

 ### Using Composer

-`composer require underpin/loaders/scripts`
+`composer require underpin/decision-list-loader`

 ### Manually

 This plugin uses a built-in autoloader, so as long as it is required _before_ Underpin, it should work as-expected.

-`require_once(__DIR__ . '/underpin-scripts/scripts.php');`
+`require_once(__DIR__ . '/underpin-decision-lists/decision-lists.php');`

 ## Setup

 1. Install Underpin.
 See [Underpin Docs](https://www.github.com/underpin/underpin)
-1. Register new scripts as-needed.
+1. Register new decision lists as-needed.

 ## Decision Lists